5 AI-Driven Use Cases for Big Data in Media & Entertainment

 Most media firms are already doing some big data analytics, but the technical challenges of efficiently pooling data from multiple sources and extracting insights may be preventing them from using their data to its full potential.
 These challenges include:

 Siloed Data by Source

-Big data in the media industry comes from multiple sources and may be in a variety of different formats.
+Big data in the entertainment industry comes from multiple sources and may be in a variety of different formats.
 A media firm that licenses content to ten different distributors might receive ten different profit-sharing reports, each with their own fields and format.
 The lack of a standardized format means that this data must be normalized before it can be analyzed effectively.

 Siloed Revenue by Monetization Model